 This major will provide you with knowledge, skills, and resources to start, manage, and grow a small business.
 Specifically, this program will help turn an initial business idea into a reality through a series of 'must-do' actions and learning activities.
-This program includes placement in an internship, where you will gain real-world experience in small business management.
 As a capstone project, you will synthesize all of the program's learning experiences by completing a thorough and well-written business plan for a business idea.

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.

 - All requirements for your specific academic plan(s).

 - At least 30 units of upper-division courses, which may include transfer work.

 - At least 30 units of coursework taken through Northern Arizona University, of which at least 18 must be upper-division courses (300-level or above).
 This requirement is not met by credit-by-exam, retro-credits, transfer coursework, etc.

 - A cumulative grade point average of at least 2.0 on all work attempted at Northern Arizona University.

 Please note that you may be able to use some courses to meet more than one requirement.
 Contact your faculty mentor for details.